fondberg/spotcast/README.md

 To obtain the cookies:
 *  Using Chrome
->* Use a browser plugin like "Export cookies". or
 >* Open url [`chrome://settings/cookies/detail?site=spotify.com`](chrome://settings/cookies/detail?site=spotify.com)
 >* If no cookies appear go to [`https://open.spotify.com`](https://open.spotify.com) and sign-in
 >* Copy content from `sp_dc` and `sp_key` cookies
 * Using another browser
+>* Use a browser extension like "Export cookies".

+or
 >* Open a new __Incognito window__ at https://accounts.spotify.com/en/login?continue=https:%2F%2Fopen.spotify.com%2F
 >* Open Developer Tools in your browser (might require developer menu to be enabled in some browsers)
 >* Login to Spotify.